nineisten/QubicRareEvo/README.md

 4. **Design Alignment**: Ensure all materials highlight Qubic Tickchain, Quottery, and QCap, with designs completed within 5 days to meet the possible 7-day printing turnaround.

 ## Conclusion
 QUBIC’s participation at RareEvo (August 6-10, 2025) will establish it as a blockchain innovator, emphasizing the Qubic Tickchain, Quottery, and QCap.
 With a budget of $16,019.07 USD, 50 million QUBIC tokens, and a lean team of 3, QUBIC will maximize visibility, engagement, and networking.
-Given the 3-week timeline and 1-week approval process, we urge the community to vote for approval on [insert platform link] to support this strategic opportunity.
+Given the 3-week timeline and 1-week approval process, we urge the community to vote for approval to support this strategic opportunity.